Interviewing and Hiring From an Employer’s Point of View

 Sifting through his stack of resumes, Coyle kept coming back to one older man or appeared to have been underemployed for 8 months, piecing together contract work since a plant downsizing.
 It was labeled “Dad’s Resume.”
 Coyle thought “Dad” was probably in his late 50s or early 60s, experienced, possibly down on his luck and maybe didn’t know much about computers since it looked like he may have relied on his kid to attach the application and email it in.

-Coyle thought “Dad’s Resume” might be the quintessential story of what it means to be a job-seeker in 2014, a time when retraining and specialized skills sets are the norm.
+Coyle thought “Dad’s Resume” might be the quintessential story of what it means to be a job-seeker at a time when retraining and specialized skills sets are the norm.
 Maybe “Dad’s” skills were obsolete and maybe he had found his world upended.
 In his list of 4 or 5 candidates for each supervisory position, Coyle added “Dad’s Resume.”
 The guy may not have computer skills but Coyle wanted to give him a shot.

 Problems with Interviewing